Raanjeetsgolu/book-recommendation-system/README.md

 ## Overview

-The **Book Recommendation System** is an AI-driven project designed to provide personalized book suggestions to users based on other user's  ratings.
-This system utilizes collaborative filtering techniques to analyze user behavior and recommend relevant books, helping users discover new titles that match their interests.
+The **Book Recommendation System** is an AI-driven application that offers personalized book suggestions by analyzing user ratings through collaborative filtering.
+It helps users discover new titles based on their interests and popular trends in the community.

 ## Features

 - **Personalized Recommendations**: Users receive tailored book suggestions based on their ratings and the preferences of similar users.
 - **Popular Books List**: The system can display a list of the top 50 popular books, allowing users to explore trending titles.
-- **User Queries**: Users can query any book, and the system will respond with relevant recommendations.

-## Installation and Usage Instructions
+## Installation and Usage

 To set up the Book Recommendation System locally, follow these steps: